calagator/calagator/INSTALL.md

 Please see these file for more details.

+### Time Zone

+It's important to make sure your time zone is properly configured in `config/application.rb`.
+Calagator relies heavily on this setting when displaying event times.

 ### API Keys

 Calagator uses a number of API keys to communicate with external services.